Python-Markdown/markdown/docs/reference.md

         :::python
         from markdown.extensions import Extension
-        class MyExtension(Extension):
+        class MyExtClass(Extension):
             # define your extension here...

-        markdown.markdown(text, extensions=[MyExtension(option='value')])
+        markdown.markdown(text, extensions=[MyExtClass(option='value')])

-    If an extension name is provided as a string, the extension must be importable as a python module on your PYTHONPATH.
-Python's dot notation is required.
-Therefore, to import the 'extra' extension, one would do `extensions=['markdown.extensions.extra']`
+    If an extension name is provided as a string, the string must either be the registered entry point of any installed extension or the importable path using Python's dot notation.

-    Additionally, a Class may be specified in the name.
+    See the documentation specific to an extension for the string name assigned to an extension as an entry point.
+Simply include the defined name as a string in the list of extensions.
+For example, if an extension has the name `myext` assigned to it and the extension is properly installed, then do the following:

+        :::python
+        markdown.markdown(text, extensions=['myext'])

+    If an extension does not have a registered entry point, Python's dot notation may be used instead.
+The extension must be installed as a Python module on your PYTHONPATH.
+Generally, a class should be specified in the name.
 The class must be at the end of the name and be separated by a colon from the module.

     Therefore, if you were to import the class like this:

         :::python
-        from path.to.module import SomeExtensionClass
+        from path.to.module import MyExtClass

-    Then the named extension would comprise this string:
+    Then load the extension as follows:

         :::python
-        "path.to.module:SomeExtensionClass"

-    !!! note
-        You should only need to specify the class name if more than one extension is defined within the same module.
-The extensions that come with Python-Markdown do *not* need to have the class name specified.
-However, doing so will not effect the behavior of the parser.
+        markdown.markdown(text, extensions=['path.to.module:MyExtClass'])

+    If only one extension is defined within a module and the module includes a `makeExtension` function which returns an instance of the extension, then the class name is not necessary.
+For example, in that case one could do `extensions=['path.to.module']`.
+Check the documentation for a specific extension to determine if it supports this feature.

-    When loading an extension by name (as a string), you may pass in configuration settings to the extension using the [`extension_configs`](#extension_configs) keyword.
+    When loading an extension by name (as a string), you can only pass in configuration settings to the extension by using the [`extension_configs`](#extension_configs) keyword.

     !!! seealso "See Also"